Probate Q&A Series

 • Confirm you have valid grounds such as fraud or newly discovered assets.

-• Serve notice on all interested parties promptly.
+• Provide any required notice to interested parties promptly.

-• Attend the hearing and provide clear evidence.
+• Attend any required hearing and provide clear evidence.

 • Comply with any inventory, appraisal, or distribution orders.